Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 In just 5 minutes you can whip up THE BEST easy restaurant style salsa.
 Adjust the smoothness and amount of spice to your liking.
 Serve over your favorite Mexican dinners such as enchiladas and chimichangas.
-Be sure to check out our favorite Mexican Recipes!

 I can’t be trusted around a bowl of salsa and a bag of tortilla chips.
 Once I pop a chip into my mouth, there’s just no stopping.
 I fell in love with this easy blender salsa this winter when I couldn’t get fresh veggies to make pico de gallo.
 I didn’t realize how easy it was to replicate delicious Mexican restaurant salsa!
 I love that even the kids like this.
 It helps me feel like our chip binges are just a little healthier because they are getting veggies from the salsa, ya know?